CodeYourFuture/syllabus-archive/js-core-1/week-2/lesson.md

 ...then it's probably time to use an **array**!

 Arrays are data structures that hold a list of values.
+We call these values the **elements** of the array.

 ```js
 let mentors = ["Daniel", "Irina", "Rares"];